roscopeco/anos/README.md

 * Set up fixed block & slab allocators
 * _Just enough_ ACPI to initialise basic platform devices (HPET & LAPICs)
 * Init LAPICs and calibrate with HPET
+* Spin up the APs and park them in long-mode kernel code (for now)
 * Set everything up for usermode startup
 * Start a simple round-robin scheduler & drop to user mode
 * User-mode supervisor ("`SYSTEM`") starts some threads with a `syscall`, and then